Off Canvas Navigation Container

 Mumps: Students must stay home for 9 days after swelling begins and must be fever-free before returning to school.

 Pediculosis (Head Lice): If lice is found, parents will be called and given the option of picking up their child, or the child staying in school until the end of the day.
 Lice needs to be treated that night, and the nits carefully removed from the scalp, students can return to school.
 Generally, students can return to school the next day if the lice have been properly treated.
+This policy can be overridden by the Health Office and any student can be sent home if the Health Office or District Nurse deem is necessary.

 Scabies: Students must be on treatment for 24 hours before returning to school.